rchain/architecture-docs/introduction/introduction.rst

 Like other blockchains, achieving consensus across nodes on the state of the blockchain is essential.
 RChain's protocol for replication and consensus is called Casper and is a proof-of-stake protocol.
 Similar to Ethereum, a contract starts out in one state, many nodes receive a signed transaction, and then their RhoVM instances execute that contract to its next state.
-An array of node operators, or "bonded validators" apply the consensus algorithm to crypto-economically verify that the entire history of state configurations and state transitions, of the RhoVM instance, are accurately replicated in a distributed data store.
+An array of node operators, or "bonded validators" apply the consensus algorithm to crypto-economically verify that the entire history of state configurations and state transitions of the RhoVM instance are accurately replicated in a distributed data store.

 The blockchain contracts (aka smart contracts, processes, or programs), including system contracts included in the installation are written in the RChain general-purpose language “**Rholang**” (Reflective higher-order language).
 Derived from the rho-calculus computational formalism, Rholang supports internal programmatic concurrency.
 It formally expresses the communication and coordination of many processes executing in parallel composition.
 Rholang naturally accommodates industry trends in code mobility, reactive/monadic API’s, parallelism, asynchronicity, and behavioral types.